Pietro Mennea

 Pietro Paolo Mennea ([ˈpjɛːtro menˈnɛːa]; 28 June 1952 – 21 March 2013), nicknamed la Freccia del Sud ("the Arrow of the South"), was an Italian sprinter and politician.
-He was most successful in the 200m event, winning a gold medal at the 1980 Moscow Olympics, and set a world record at 19.72 seconds in September 1979.
+He was most successful in the 200 m event, winning a gold medal at the 1980 Moscow Olympics, and setting a world record at 19.72 seconds in September 1979.
 This record stood for almost 17 years – the longest duration in the event history – and is still the European record.
 He is the only male sprinter who has qualified at four consecutive 200 metres Olympic finals: from 1972 to 1984.

 Biography

 Early life

-Mennea, who was born in Barletta, started his long international athletic career in 1968 when he took part in a junior race in Termoli and he was registered in AVIS Barletta club; in 1971, he won the first of his 14 Italian outdoor titles in the 100 and 200 m.
+Mennea, who was born in Barletta, in the Italian region of Puglia, started his long international athletic career in 1968 when he took part in a junior race in Termoli and he was registered in AVIS Barletta club; in 1971, he won the first of his 14 Italian outdoor titles in the 100 and 200 m.
 He went on to win two indoor titles in 60 m and 400 m, along with five Mediterranean Games gold medals in 100 m and 200 m.
 He competed at the European Championships with a third place in the 4 × 100 m relay.
 He made his Olympic debut at the 1972 Summer Olympics in Munich, where he made the final of the 200 m, his strongest event.
 He finished in third place, behind Valeri Borzov and Larry Black.
 Three more consecutive Olympic 200 metre finals would follow later in his career, the longest run ever in this event.

 At the 1974 European Championships, Mennea claimed the 200 m gold in front of his home crowd in Rome, while also placing second behind Borzov in the 100 m and the 4 × 100 m.
 After some poor performances in the 1976 Olympic season, Mennea decided to skip the Olympics, but when the Italian public protested Mennea went to Montreal.
 He finished fourth in the 200 m and sixth in the 4 × 100 m relay.
 In 1977, he finished second in the world cup 200, where a photo finish separated him from Clancy Edwards of the United States.
 He successfully defended his European 200 m title in 1978 but displayed his capabilities in the 100 metres by also winning that event in Prague.